hmtinc/Diceware-/README.md

 - diceWarePassword : Holds the password as a string

 #Sample Use
-The Sample Use folder contains some sample files repersenting the libraries functions.
+The Sample Use folder contains some sample files which display the libraries functions.

 #Goals
 The Goal of the diceware ++ is to provide a simple way to generate diceware passwords in c++.